Running Open edX at scale

 kubectl scale --replicas=... command that will seamlessly increase the number of pods for that deployment.

-In Open edX there are multiple web services that are exposed to the outside world.
-The ones that usually receive the most traffic are, in decreasing order, the LMS, the CMS and the forum (assuming the tutor-forum plugin was enabled).
+In Open edX multiple web services are exposed to the outside world.
+The ones that usually receive the most traffic are, in decreasing order, the LMS, the CMS, and the forum (assuming the tutor-forum plugin was enabled).
 As an example, all three deployment replicas can be scaled by running:

 tutor k8s scale lms 8 tutor k8s scale cms 4 tutor k8s scale forum 2